 The Nathans Garden is shady and peaceful oasis, inviting on even the hottest day.
 Both the gazebo and bench located there are a favorite spot for visitors to sit and enjoy lunch or a book.

-The Larabee Garden features plants chosen to provide habitat for birds and butterflies and includes a small pond.
+The Larrabee Garden features plants chosen to provide habitat for birds and butterflies and includes a small pond.

 The Shady Garden, All American Selections, and Formal Gardens.